nginxinc/nginx-gateway-fabric/eps/README.md

 ### 3. Agree on the Goals (Provisional)

-The first version of your EP should include a summary of the feature and sections addressing the "Goals" and Non-Goals."
+The first version of your EP should include a summary of the feature and sections addressing the "Goals" and "Non-Goals".
 The purpose of this initial EP is to achieve consensus on the objectives before filling out the details of implementation.
 Once this version of the EP is approved, designate it as "Provisional."